 Mark now lives and works in Victoria, B.C, building, restoring and teaching wooden boatbuilding from his home-based shop and through educational institutions.

 We repair all sizes and types of wooden craft.
 Our shop can accommodate narrow paddle and row boats up to about 20′; trailerable craft up to about 16′ and we can arrange to work on larger craft at one of the local haul-out yards or afloat at your own berth.
 Restoration of classic small craft is our specialty, including cedar canvas canoes and rowboats.
 Chestnut, Peterborough, Greenwood, Chris Craft etc. We welcome them all.

 We welcome customers who want to get their hands dirty and learn a few new skills.
 Whether you have a small boat that needs repairs or you want to build something new, we can create a course that fits your schedule and interests.
 Even if you just need help getting started or want some guidance in your own workspace, we are happy to work with you to suit your needs.
 See our COURSES page for specific ongoing courses we offer.
 Contact us if you don’t see what you want.

 We love to build boats, but it’s nice to create something squarish once in a while.
 Cedar garden feature pieces are a niche of ours.
 Building something that will stay dry is always a treat.
 Standalone furniture is preferred, but we also like doing built-ins.
 We don’t bid on kitchen jobs or runs of fencing, but if you want something unique and perhaps nautical, we are happy to have a look at your project.
-See our PORTFOLIO or FURNISHINGS page for examples of past projects.
+See our FURNISHINGS page for examples of past projects.